SavageTheUnicorn/CrystalRealmsWorldPlanner/README.md

 This repo is mostly to allow public PR's for improvements!
 (Whether or not I can/will integrate them is a different question!)

 Thanks for visiting!~

-(the latest version of the executable built by ME will always be available here)